Our Top 20 Supplement Recommendations - IF You Should Take Any At All

 🔹 Use: Gut health, cholesterol, satiety, glucose control

-✅ Pros: Supports gut microbiome, blood sugar, and fullness
+✅ Pros: Supports gut microbiome, blood sugar, and fullness, regularity

-🧬 Best for: Aging adults with poor digestion and low protein intake
+🧬 Best for: Adults with poor digestion, low fiber diet

 19. Ashwagandha (Withania somnifera)